flare-foundation/go-flare-common/CONTRIBUTING.md

 ## Setting the environment

-Make sure you are using go with higher or equal to the one specified in go.mod.
+Make sure you are using go with higher or equal version to the one specified in go.mod.

 Get all the dependencies